thiagontnx/SecurityBootcamp/detect/network/category/category.rst

    .. note::

-      By selecting more than one VM, we’re simultaneouly defining categories values that will be common to them: the AppType category value that we defined earlier.
+      By selecting more than one VM, we’re simultaneously defining categories values that will be common to them: the AppType category value that we defined earlier.

  #.
 In the search bar, enter **AppType:##**, click :fa:`fa-plus-circle`, and then click **Save**.